wmwxwa/tyk-docs/tyk-docs/content/developer-support/upgrading-tyk/cloud/cloud-saas.md

 7. [Upload this bundle]({{< ref "tyk-cloud/configuration-options/using-plugins/uploading-bundle" >}}) to your configured S3 bucket.
 8. Proceed with [Upgrading your Tyk Data Plane (Gateway)]({{< ref "developer-support/upgrading-tyk/cloud/cloud-saas#3-upgrading-cloud-data-planes" >}})
-9. [Update]({{< ref "plugins/how-to-serve-plugins/plugin-bundles" >}}) the `custom_middleware_bundle` in the relevant API Definitions to use the new bundle id you received in the previous step.
+9. Update the [custom_middleware_bundle]({{< ref "plugins/how-to-serve-plugins/plugin-bundles#per-api--local-parameters" >}}) field in the API Definitions of all APIs that use your plugin.
+The field should be updated to use the new bundle file you created in step 5.
 10. Validate that your plugin is working per your expectations.

 ### Path 2 - Current Version < 4.1.0 and Target Version >= 4.1.0 {#path-2}
 1. Open a terminal/command prompt in the directory of your plugin source file(s)